 Production of Waste in Excess

-Another contributing factor exacerbating the catastrophe of smog is the weak laws, policies, and administrative paraphernalia.
-The governance system.
-This is aptly evident from the fact that India tops in the smog or air pollution index.
-The six most polluted cities of the world; 20 – 35 % of constituent pollutants of smog come from combustion engine vehicles.
-In addition, smog is the second most risk factor for diseases and costs around 150 Billion USD.
-The Indian economy.
-How-to-save-the-world-from-grim-effects-of-smog
+In the six most polluted cities in the world, 20–35% of the constituent pollutants in smog come from combustion engine vehicles.
+In addition, smog is the second-highest risk factor for diseases and costs around 150 billion USD.

 Agricultural Material Burning

-Exponential urbanization in developing countries has enhanced deforestation and fossil fuels have further dampened the air quality.
-Governments of these countries must take immediate initiatives along the lines of the Clean Air Act – 1956 & 1963 of Britain and the USA to reduce their emissions from factories and households.
+Exponential urbanization in developing countries has enhanced deforestation, and fossil fuels have further dampened the air quality.
+The governments must take immediate initiatives along the lines of the Clean Air Acts of 1956 and 1963 in Britain and the USA to reduce their emissions from factories and households.